-Below we pit Cabo vs Puerto Vallarta, letting you know what to expect in each, comparing the beaches, culture, nightlife, expenses, look at which is better for honeymoons, a family trip and even more.
+That’s why we pit Cabo vs Puerto Vallarta below.
+We let you know what to expect in each, comparing the beaches, culture, nightlife, expenses, look at which is better for honeymoons, a family trip and even more.

-We then give you a run down of some of the best natural sights and things to do in each destination to help you decide which one is better for your holiday.
+We also give you a run down of some of the best things to do in both destinations to help you decide which one could be better for your vacation.
+Let’s get started!

 Many people think these destinations will be quite similar as they’re both in Mexico.
 However there are very notable differences.